-- 1-Ach from enteric neurons.

-- 2-Histamine from ECL (enterochromaffin like) cells.

-- 3-Gastrin released by G cells.
+- 1- ACh from enteric neurons stimulates the secretion of both hydrochloric acid (HCl) by parietal cells and pepsinogen by chief cells into the gastric lumen. - 2- Histamine from ECL (enterochromaffin like) cells. - 3- Gastrin released by G cells.

 Somatostatin in D cells inhibits acid secretion.

-Gastric pH < 3 --> gastric D cells release somatostatin It inhibits acid secretion by: 1-direct effects on parietal cells.
+When Gastric pH < 3, gastric D cells release somatostatin.
+It inhibits acid secretion by:

-2- inhibiting release of histamine & gastrin.
+- 1- Direct effects on parietal cells. - 2- Inhibiting release of histamine & gastrin.